dms-viz/dms-viz.github.io/paper/paper.md

 We designed `dms-viz`  as a practical and user-friendly approach to visualizing mutation-associated data in the context of protein structures.
 Because `dms-viz` is capable of handling various data types and has options for both sharing and privacy, it should be applicable to visualization of a wide range of datasets.

+## Code Availability

+- `dms-viz` is available at <https://dms-viz.github.io/>
+- The documentation and information about developing `dms-viz` is available at <https://dms-viz.github.io/dms-viz-docs/>
+- The source code for `dms-viz.github.io` is available at <https://github.com/dms-viz/dms-viz.github.io>
+- The source code for `configure-dms-viz` is available at <https://github.com/dms-viz/configure_dms_viz>

+## Acknowledgements

+This project was envisioned as the successor to the awesome tool `dms-view`.
+Thank you to Dr. Sarah Hilton and Dr. John Huddleston for laying this groundwork and for their incredibly helpful input on `dms-viz`.
+Thank you to members of the Bloom lab for providing data and guidance that was instrumental in developing `dms-viz`.
+Research reported here was supported in part by NIAID of the National Institutes of Health under award number U19AI171399.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+The work of JDB was supported in part by the NIH/NIAID under grants R01AI141707 and contract 75N93021C00015.
+JDB is an Investigator of the Howard Hughes Medical Institute.

+## Disclosures

+JDB is on the scientific advisory boards of Apriori Bio, Aerium Therapeutics, Invivyd, and the Vaccine Company.
+JDB receives royalty payments as an inventor on Fred Hutch licensed patents related to deep mutational scanning of viral proteins.

 \newpage

 ## Figures